teppokoivula/MarkupMenu/README.md

 ```
 [
     // 'root_page' is the starting point for the menu.
+This is optional if you specify the 'menu_items'
+    // option instead, but leaving *both* empty will make MarkupMenu::render() return an empty string.
     'root_page' => null,

+    // 'menu_items' is an optional, prepopulated PageArray of first level menu items.
+    'menu_items' => null,

     // 'current' page is the current or active menu page.
     'current_page' => null,